 If you download the position description, you will find a section titles either ‘Success Criteria’, ‘Essential Requirements’, ‘Our Ideal Candidate’, or ‘Selection Criteria’.
 Here you will find a list of bullet points to which your examples should respond.
 You may not have the scope to provide examples to each one.
 Ideally your examples will cover more than one criterion.
 For example, an example of change management may encompass stakeholder management, communication, and leadership skills.

 When selecting and writing examples, you should ensure that you are writing to the Executive Level.
 As an EL2, you are required to undertake work with a high level of complexity and operate under broad direction.
 You will be directly involved with influencing strategy and high-level decision making.
-To ensure you application is pitched at the appropriately level, refer to the Work Level Standard for EL2, and the integrated leadership framework.

-Integrated Leadership System
+The Integrated Leadership System:

 The ILS define broad categories with specific capabilities under each.